tearflake/symp-intro/docs/architecture.md

 ---

-## 🔮 Design Philosophy
+### 🔮 Design

-> Symp is not a compiler.
-> It’s a *conversation between symbols.*

-Grammar and meaning are distinct layers of that conversation, open for introspection and modification.
+Symp is not a compiler.
+It’s a *conversation between symbols.* Grammar and meaning are distinct layers of that conversation, open for introspection and modification.
 This is the foundation of **Symbolic Computing** in the world where symbols won.